oliverphilcox/PolyBin3D/README.md

                     gridsize, # dimensions of Fourier-space grid,
                     boxcenter=[0,0,0], # center of simulation box
                     pixel_window='tsc', # pixel window function
-                    backend='fftw', # backend for performing FFTs ('fftw' for cpu, 'jax' for gpu) nthreads=4, # number of CPUs for performing FFTs (only applies to 'fftw' backend) sightline='global') # redshift-space axis
+                    backend='fftw', # backend for performing FFTs ('fftw' or 'mkl' for cpu, 'jax' for gpu) nthreads=4, # number of CPUs for performing FFTs (only applies to 'fftw' backend) sightline='global') # redshift-space axis